Dr. Gary Tanchak, D.C.

 Can You Use Theragun on Face?

-In recent years, softer attachments have been developed for more sensitive areas of the body by many massage gun brands.
-These are great for small users or those recovering from injuries, but these attachments are still not designed for use on the muscles of your face.
+Many massage gun brands have developed softer attachments for more sensitive body areas in recent years.
+These attachments are great for small users, our seniors, or those recovering from injuries, but they are still not designed for use on the muscles of the face.

-Even if a whole-body massage gun device claims that it’s safe for use on your face, we haven’t seen one yet and we can’t recommend safely using it for that purpose.
+Even if a whole-body massager device claims it’s safe as a facial massager gun, we haven’t seen one yet, and we can’t recommend safely using it.

-Even with the SuperSoft attachment, pictured right, Theraguns are too aggressive for the facial treatment.
+Even with the Theragun SuperSoft attachment, pictured right, they are too aggressive for a massage gun facial.

 The 16mm head travel distance is just too much for the face – don’t risk an injury.

-At this point you might be thinking: “What about a miniature massage gun?
-Those are less powerful and probably won’t hurt my face, right?
+At this point, you might be thinking: “What about a miniature massage gun for face?
+Those are less powerful and probably won’t hurt my face, and it can be a proper face massager gun, right?

-Unfortunately, most miniature massage gun options still have an amplitude of 6-8mm, which is still too large for a safe facial massage.
+Unfortunately, most miniature device options still have an amplitude of 6-8mm, which is still too large for a safe facial massage.

-Additionally, the massage gun attachments of these devices still aren’t designed for the specific purpose of facial massage, and are too firm/large to get the job done safely.
+Additionally, their attachments still aren’t designed for the specific purpose of facial massage and are too firm/large to do the job safely.

-Some people have been experimenting with vibrational devices like the addsfit Mini, Lifepro DynaMini, and the Bob and Brad Q2, — these might be safer than many other device options, but we recommend being extremely cautious or completely avoiding use of these devices for facial massage.
+Some people have been experimenting with vibrational devices like the AddFit Mini, Lifepro DynaMini, and the Bob and Brad Q2.
+These might be safer than many other device options, but we recommend being extremely cautious or completely avoiding using these devices as if they were a massage gun for face.
 Safety first!

-So if massage gun on face isn’t recommended, where can you start?
+So, if a massage gun on face isn’t recommended, where can you start?

 Don’t worry, you can still significantly reduce muscle tension in your face by performing manual facial massage.
 Here are some basic techniques for massaging the major face muscles listed above: